Networked Communication for Decentralised Agents in Mean-Field Games: Conclusion and future work

-Since the MFG setting is technically non-cooperative, we have preempted objections that agents would not have incentive to communicate their policies by focusing on coordination games, i.e. where agents seek to maximise only their individual returns, but receive higher rewards when they follow the same strategy as other agents.
+Since the MFG setting is technically non-cooperative, we have pre-empted objections that agents would not have incentive to communicate their policies by focusing on coordination games, i.e. where agents seek to maximise only their individual returns, but receive higher rewards when they follow the same strategy as other agents.
 In this case they stand to benefit by exchanging their policies with others.
-Nevertheless, in real-world settings, the communication network could be vulnerable to malfunctioning agents or adversarial actors poisoning the equilibrium by broadcasting untrue policy information \cite{agrawal2024impact}.
+Future work lies in extending our networked communication algorithms to mean-field control, the cooperative counterpart to MFGs, where agents would have incentive to communicate across different types of game.
+Nevertheless, in real-world settings, the communication network could still be vulnerable to malfunctioning agents or adversarial actors poisoning the equilibrium by broadcasting untrue policy information \citep{agrawal2024impact}, or equally to unreliable communication channels.
 It is outside the scope of this paper to analyse how much false information would have to be broadcast by how many agents to affect the equilibrium, but real-world applications may need to compute this and prevent it.
 Future research to mitigate this risk might build on work such as \citet{piazza2024power}, where `power regularisation' of information flow is proposed to limit the adverse effects of communication by misaligned agents.

 While our MFG \textit{algorithms} are designed to handle arbitrarily large numbers of agents (and theoretically perform better as $N \rightarrow \infty$), the \textit{code} for our experiments naturally still suffers from a bottleneck of computational speed when simulating agents that in the real world would be acting and learning in parallel, since the GPU can only process JAX-vectorised elements in batches of a certain size.